yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 1. [X] Statistical basis for reproducible neuroimaging
 2. [X] Effect sizes and effect sizes variation
-3. [] Statistical power in neuroimaging
-4. [] Statistical reproducibility: Positive predictive values
+3. [X] Statistical power in neuroimaging and Statistical reproducibility: Positive predictive values
-5. [] Machine learning and prediction
+4. [] Machine learning and prediction
-6. [] P-hacking "How *not* To"
+5. [] P-hacking "How *not* To"
-7. [] Statistical methods in available software
+6. [] Statistical methods in available software
-8. [] Meta analyses in neuroimaging
+7. [] Meta analyses in neuroimaging
-9. [] Culture and ethical aspects: last but certainly not least.
+8. [] Culture and ethical aspects: last but certainly not least.

 [//]: # Will I be done in 3 days ?
 No.
 <!---